pamelon/DeepLearning-ALK/Grading.md

 - This is a tabular dataset consisnting of distinct measurements of weather conditions with summaries written in plain text.
 - **Goal**: Train a DL model to predict temperature for the next day, based on three day window.
 Model gets data from last three days - outputs the predited temperature for the next day.
 As you can guess, uou cannot use apparent_temperature column anywhere in your predictions (Regression)

+In the project your main objective is to learn.
+You can use any framework you like.
+Pure Tensorflow, Keras, PyTorch.
+If you are into it you can always build your own neural net from scratch (I'm not commiting to debugging it though)!

+## Results

+The results I am expecting at the end of your projects, regardless of the project dataset is:
+- Data exploration and conclusions from that process (What you found?
+How that influenced your netork architecture?)
+- Feature engineering and reasons for it (Why you decided to choose such features?
+How your results were based on features?)
+- What was your network architecture?
+- What framework and methods did you use?
+Why?
+- What issues you had?
+What problems you found while dealing with the dataset?

+This all needs to be included in the frinal presentation on 19.05 Remember that the presentations are made by each team **for your collegues**.
+Show what you have learned so that we all can leave this class knowing a bit more ☺️